 In use: You'll probably hear it combined with Ahó more often than not - "Ahó bella!"

-In use: It can either be used to express indecision, lack of knowledge, or disinterest.
+In use: "Boh," he said shrugging.
+It can express indecision, lack of knowledge, or disinterest.

 Interpretation: "How cool!"